QinShuangyu/MoYoungWatchFlutterSDK/Wiki.md

 ## 16.1 Sets the watch language

 Sets the language of the watch.
 When setting the language, the language version will be set.
 Simplified Chinese is set to the Chinese version, and non-simplified Chinese is set to the international version.

-Before setting the language, you need to obtain the currently supported watch language through the queryDeviceLanguage interface and then set it accordingly.

 ```dart
 _blePlugin.sendDeviceLanguage(DeviceLanguageType);